ACS FC Bacău

-Asociația Club Sportiv Fotbal Club Bacău, also known as FC Bacău, is a Romanian football club based in Bacău, Bacău County.
+Asociația Club Sportiv Fotbal Club Bacău, commonly known as FC Bacău, or simply as Bacău, is a Romanian football club based in Bacău, Bacău County.
 The club was established in 2014 as a youth academy and currently competes in Liga II, the second tier of Romanian football.

 History

 The club was established in 2014 as a youth academy at the initiative of former FCM Bacău player Cristian Ciocoiu.
-The project also involved Adrian and Dragoș Pavăl brothers, the owners of Dedeman, one of the biggest home improvement retailer from Romania.
+The project also involved brothers Adrian and Dragoș Pavăl, the owners of Dedeman, one of Romania's largest home improvement retailers.